-EDUG 643 - SECOND LANGUAGE ACQUISITION
+EDUG 644 - SECOND LANGUAGE ACQUISITION AND

-A broad view of second language acquisition from both psycholinguistic and sociolinguistic perspectives.
-Includes a comparison of first and second language learning, current theories of second language acquisition, the effect of social interaction upon speech styles, and how speech defines groups.
-Applications are made to second language teaching.
+Abroad view of second language acquisition and literacy from both psycholinguistic and sociolinguistic perspectives.
+Includes current theories of second language acquisition, the relationship between first and second language acquisition and literacy development, the influence of culture on language and literacy development, teaching and assessment implications for the classroom and home.
 Field experiences required.
-Summer, 3 hours.
+Fall, 3 hours.